qwewqa/sonolus.py/docs/reference/constructs.md

     if random() < 0.5:
         return Vec2(1, 2)
 ```

+Most functions returning a non-num value should have a single `return` statement at the end.

 ### Classes
 Classes are supported at the module level.
 User defined classes should subclass `Record` or have a supported